human-nature-lab/HNL-partnering-website/data/projects/Understanding the Roots of a  Healthy Society.md

 {
   "title": "Understanding the Roots of a Healthy Society", "priority": 4,
   "excerpt": "Why do some communities thrive and others succumb to dysfunction?
-There are deep roots to a healthy society.
-By implementing novel, experimental measurement tools, we will be able to understand how social connections in groups may affect the ability of individuals to work together.", "goals": [{
+There are deep roots to a healthy society, and by implementing novel experimental approaches, we are able to understand how social connections in groups may affect the ability of individuals to work together.", "goals": [{
     "id": "A",
     "cost": "$250,000",